nicholasverdugo/RestoringRiis/SessionLog.md

 - Northeast of Bankstead.
 Just follow the river north and cross the bridge, his manor is on the right.

 The group *creatively acquires* 2 diamonds worth 300 gp each, angering the shopkeep of The Elegant Butler.
 They arrive at Tiger Station, and see Mayrell training, her back turned.

+# Session 11 - Mayrell is not who she seems.

+Mayrell will turn when prompted, looking at the group.
+She immediately recognizes Cawdia, being happy about her arrival.
+"So good to see you!
+The savior of Baerth!
+Can't believe you were able to rescue that girl, too."

+Shows them around, walking through the warehouse and avoiding the floor hole section.
+Ask the group to follow her around the corner, to a more quiet part of the shipping area.
+She opens her arms, cackling, and says to the group "you really are a lot of fools...Ravenborn has been handled, and soon, the rest of Cambar will fall.
+Serves her right for putting her headquarters above a tomb.
+It'll serve just as well for her as it did those before her."
+She laughs again, as a magical air surrounds her, and her form shimmers and fades.
+In her place stands a tiefling woman with pale skin and completely red eyes.
+"We'll be keeping an eye on you three..."
+She casts misty step, disappearing in a puff of mist.

+**DC 12 INVESTIGATION** You find a set of planks in the floor that seem to be slightly off-color to the rest, like they were replaced at some point in time.

+**10 DAMAGE TO BREAK THE PLANKS** The planks give way, and a hole appears in the floor.
+A loud splash is heard from the hole a second later.
+Peering into the hole reveals darkness, and you hear the faint sound of water plinking off of stone.

+The underground lake you landed in smells like mildew and stone.
+The waves made from your landing ripple outwards towards a shore in front of you, and a cave wall curves around and behind you, arcing upwards to form a circular chamber under the warehouse.

+An inscription lies on the floor, surrounded by murals of dragons and various dragonborn.
+The murals depict daily life and war between two distinct factions: one lead by a large red dragonborn bearing a crown with a red gem at its center, and another lead by two smaller grey dragonborn.

+*Dany can read the inscription* "Two halves, that are united only when three heads are cut.
+The only path to revealing the sanctum is to end the visages of the three."

+Stone of good luck is found in the minecart

+Destroying a statue causes zombies to burst forth, but also opens a door into the sanctum.

+Destroying both causes wall trigger to happen, removing the barrier to the third statue.

+Once the third statue is destroyed, the sanctum rotates.

+Inside, the group finds the body of Mayrell, eyes burned out, reminiscent of those they found dead from the shadow curse in the swamplands.
+She is wearing a magical amulet, shaped like a shield, with a blue gem in the center. *Warden's Amulet*